smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 }
 ```
 ---
-:warning: It might seem that the `if-else` statements in the example could be condensed as follows, but that
+:warning: It might seem that the `if-else` part of the example could be condensed as follows, but that
 is not possible because the class`std::basic_ostream` does not support a necessary constructor.

 ```cpp